idsia-robotics/navground/docs/guides/extend/scenario.rst

 .. note::

-   Like for groups, initializer has not exposed to YAML and must therefore be added through the API.
+   Like for groups, initializers are not exposed to YAML and must therefore be added through the API.